bynect/system-f/README.md

 S, succ : (∀α. α → (α → α) → α) → (∀α. α → (α → α) → α)
 c> -- REPL starts
 ```

+This invocation of the program first loads the file [`Prim.txt`](/Prim.txt), which contains some basic definitions (SKI, nats, ...).
+Then it starts an interactive session, preserving the definitions of the aforementioned file.

 ## Features